tannerhelland/PhotoDemon/README.txt

   https://github.com/tannerhelland/PhotoDemon
   ...or this dedicated PhotoDemon feedback form: http://www.tannerhelland.com/photodemon-contact/
-* Are you a VB6 fiend?
+* Are you a VB6 coder?
 I'm always open to outside bug fixes and feature implementations from fellow VB6 programmers.
 * Tell friends, family, and other websites about PhotoDemon.
 If you know a site that tests or reviews image processing tools, email and ask if they've tried it.